SUSE Rancher Prime

 License key

-A license key for SUSE Observability server can be obtained via the SUSE Customer Center and will be shown as "SUSE Rancher Prime - Observability Tech Preview" Registration Code.
-This license is valid until Oct, 31 2024.
-Before the end a license will be made available which is valid until the end of your Rancher Prime subscription.
+A license key for SUSE Observability server can be obtained via the SUSE Customer Center in the Subscription tab and will be shown as "SUSE Observability" Registration Code.
+This license is valid until the end of your Rancher Prime subscription.

 Requirements